War Remnants Museum4468 Votes Currently Closed

 - Sam Kim Anh Noodle Restaurant

 Love this?
-Explore the entire list of things to do in Ho Chi Minh City before you plan your trip.
+Explore the entire list of places to visit in Ho Chi Minh City before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Ho Chi Minh City and book an accommodation of your choice.